Nobel Prize for 3 chemists who made molecules ‘click’

 Meldal started out as an engineer, “but I wanted to understand the world so I thought chemistry would give me the solutions.”

-“That makes it possible to attach molecules in very specific pre-defined ways,” he said, and gives scientists a very precise tool to build complex new molecules that can be used for drugs, synthetic materials and other uses.
+“That makes it possible to attach molecules in very specific pre-defined ways,” he said, and gives scientists a very precise tool to build complex new molecules for use in drugs, synthetic materials and other uses.

 However, the first iteration of click chemistry could not be used with living cells.
 “The original click chemistry used copper as a catalyst to join molecules,” Lorsch said.
 “But the trouble is that copper is toxic to most living systems at higher concentrations.”

-Bertozzi then devised a way to jumpstart the reactions without copper or other toxic solvents — broadening the applications of the molecular Lego to human and animal tissues.
+Bertozzi then devised a way to jumpstart the reactions without copper or other toxic solvents — broadening the applications to human and animal tissues.

 M.G.
 Finn, a chemist now at Georgia Tech who collaborated with Sharpless on his Nobel-winning work, said click chemistry’s use in biology and drug development was still “at its infancy,” with more exciting discoveries to come.